JuanTecedor/SpotifyData/README.md

          3         1		Artist 2
 ```

-If you also supply some StreamingHistory.json files expect something along these lines:
+If you also supply some StreamingHistory* files:
 ```
 Position     Seconds    Artist                                      Track name
        1	 554	Artist 1                                    Song 1